CreateR-coder/Streamflix/README.md

 <br>
 <br>
 <br>
-This uses AI btw, specifically Gemini, this is vibe coded.
+This uses AI btw, specifically Gemini, this has been vibe coded for a few hours.